RobertDresler/SwiftUINavigation/README.md

 NavigationConfig.shared.isDebugPrintEnabled = true
 ```

-By default, this will print the initialization and deinitialization of nodes with their IDs, helping you ensure there are no memory leaks.
+By default, this will print the start and finish (deinit) of nodes with their IDs, helping you ensure there are no memory leaks.

 ```
 .
-[SomeNavigationNode E34...]: Init
+[SomeNavigationNode E34...]: Started
 .
-[SomeNavigationNode F34...]: Deinit
+[SomeNavigationNode F34...]: Finished
 ```

 You can also print the debug graph from a given `NavigationNode` and its successors using `printDebugGraph()`.
 This will help you understand the hierarchy structure.